 Everyone loves freebies on their birthday.
 Why not give your subscriber a free gift?

-Have the birthday boy or girl come to your store to claim a free gift, or provide a coupon code to use online to receive the gift in the mail.
-The gift can be something small like a laptop sticker, an appetizer or service upgrade.
-You can require a minimum purchase to claim the free gift if you’d like.
+Have the birthday subscriber come to your store to claim a free gift, or provide a coupon code to use online.
+The gift can be something small like a laptop sticker, an appetizer, or service upgrade.
+You can require a minimum purchase to claim the free gift if that makes sense for your products.